Recent results on the Kobayashi and Green-Griffiths-Lang conjectures

-Assuming that $p>0$ in (12.17), hence in particular $\delta>k$, the fundamental vanishing theorem implies that all entire curves $f:\bC\to X$ are annihilated by these Wronskian operators.
-The next step is to control more precisely their base locus and to select suitable values of $N$, $k$, $c$, $d=b\delta+\rho$.
+The next step is to control more precisely the base locus of these Wronskians and to find conditions on $N$, $k$, $c$, $d=b\delta+\rho$ ensuring that the base locus is empty for a generic choice of the sections $a_j$ in $\sigma=\sum a_jm_j$.
 Although we will not formally use it, the next lemma is useful to realize that the base locus is related to a natural rank condition.